LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 however, be intercepted to perform other actions.
 An alternative is to use instead the :ref:`term-expansion mechanism <expansion_expansion>` for conditional compilation of debugging goals.
-For example, the :doc:`../libraries/hook_objects` library provides a ``print_goal_hook`` hook object that simplifies printing entity goals before or after calling them by simply prefixing them with an operator.
+For example, the :doc:`../libraries/hook_objects` library provides a :ref:`print_goal_hook <apis:print_goal_hook/0>` object that simplifies printing entity goals before or after calling them by simply prefixing them with an operator.
 See the library and hook object documentation for details.
 You can also define your own specialized hook objects for custom debugging tasks.

 .. _debugging_ports_profiling: